 This document is a summarised version of OP-GC2-Preventing Patient Falls and Harm from Falls Procedure.
 The summary has been created to be Emergency Department specific, and has been endorsed by the ED Leadership Team.
 Staff should review the PPG if they require further information.

 This QRG aims to provide staff with an overview of the management and prevention of falls within the Emergency Department.
 Every patient is at risk of a fall during their stay, therefore all patients should be screened on admission.
-The falls risk assessment on the back of the nursing chart should be completed on arrival.
+The falls risk assessment should be completed in the Nursing initial assessment section of FirstNet.

 This QRG applies to all presentations to the Emergency Department.